jenkinsci/tinfoil-scan-plugin/README.md

 # Tinfoil Security Jenkins Plugin
 This Jenkins plugin allows you to run web security tests from the cloud using Tinfoil Security.

+## End-Of-Life

+This plugin was deprecated in March 2025.

 ## Development

 1. Install the latest and greatest JDK from Oracle. http://www.oracle.com/technetwork/java/javase/downloads/index.html